-States are required to provide, as part of the State Supplemental Survey, their definition of significant disproportionality.
-By July 1 2018, this definition must conform to a national standard provided at 34 CFR §300.647.
-Forthcoming guidance will require states to report all risk ratio thresholds, minimum cell sizes, minimum n-sizes, standards for measuring reasonable progress, and the rationales for each as a part of that definition.
+States are required to provide, in their State Supplemental Survey and IDEA Part B Application, their definition of significant disproportionality.
+The definition must conform to a national standard provided at 34 CFR §300.647.
+OSEP guidance requires states to report all risk ratio thresholds, minimum cell sizes, minimum n-sizes, standards for measuring reasonable progress, and the rationales for each as a part of that definition.

 TA Centers that assist with determining significant disproportionality

 - IDEA Data Center (IDC)

 IDC provides technical assistance to SEAs to help them understand and interpret different methods for calculating significant disproportionality as part of its mission of building state capacity to collect, report, analyze, and use high-quality IDEA data.
 This includes the new standard significant disproportionality method defined in 34 CFR §300.647.

 - Civil Rights Project

 The Civil Rights Project is dedicated to improving educational opportunities and outcomes for children from subgroups who have been discriminated against historically due to their race/ethnicity, and who are frequently subjected to exclusionary practices such as disciplinary removal, overrepresentation in special education, and reduced access to a college-bound curriculum.